Oceans are hotter, higher and more acidic, climate report warns | Malay Mail

 The ocean is also now its most acidic in at least 26,000 years as it absorbs and reacts with more carbon dioxide in the atmosphere.

-The WMO also listed individual extreme heatwaves, wildfires, floods and other climate linked disasters around the world, noting reports of more than US$100 billion (RM439 billion) in damages.
+The WMO also listed individual extreme heatwaves, wildfires, floods and other climate-linked disasters around the world, noting reports of more than US$100 billion (RM440 billion) in damages. — Reuters

-The continental United States saw its hottest-ever summer, with hundreds of heat-related deaths recorded.
-The Dixie fire burned 3,900 square kilometres, making it California’s largest ever wildfire. — Reuters